-The purpose of Vedic knowledge is ultimately to understand the Supreme Lord.
-One can enter into kingdom of Supreme Lord only by executing devotional service.
+The purpose of Vedic knowledge is ultimate to understand the Supreme Lord.
+One can enter into the kingdom of Supreme Lord only by executing devotional service.
 This is confirmed in Bhagavad-gita by the Lord Himself: “One can understand Me only through devotional service”.
 Some scholars recommend that knowledge and renunciation are important factors for elevating oneself to devotional service.
-But actually that is not a fact.
-Actually, the cultivation of knowledge or renunciation, which are favourable for achieving a footing in Kṛṣṇa consciousness, may be accepted in the beginning, but ultimately they may also come to be rejected, for devotional service is dependent on nothing other than the sentiment or desire for such service.
+But actually, that is not a fact.
+Actually, the cultivation of knowledge or renunciation, which are favorable for achieving a footing in Kṛṣṇa consciousness, may be accepted in the beginning, but ultimately they may also come to be rejected, for devotional service is dependent on nothing other than the sentiment or desire for such service.

 It requires nothing more than sincerity.
 It is the opinion of expert devotees that mental speculation and the artificial austerities of yoga practice may be favorable for becoming liberated from material contamination, but they will also make one’s heart harder and harder.
 They will not help at all in the progress of devotional service.
 These processes are therefore not favorable for entering into the transcendental loving service of the Lord.
 Actually, Kṛṣṇa consciousness – devotional service itself – is the only way of advancing in devotional life.
 Devotional service is absolute; it is both the cause and the effect.
 The Supreme Personality of Godhead is the cause and the effect of all that be, and to approach Him, the Absolute, the process of devotional service – which is also absolute – has to be adopted.
 (A.C.
 Bhaktivedanta Swami Prabhupada (2011 edition), “The Nector of Devotion”, Page 113)